 Abstract

 The recent decade was marked by significant advances in the development of severe plastic deformation (SPD) techniques to achieve new and superior properties in various materials.
 This review examines the achievements in these areas of study and explores promising trends in further research and development.
-SPD processing provides strong grain refinement at the nanoscale, produces high dislocation and point defect densities as well as unusual phase transformations associated with particle dissolution, precipitation or amorphization.
+SPD processing provides strong grain refinement at the nanoscale, produces very high dislocation and point defect densities as well as unusual phase transformations associated with particle dissolution, precipitation or amorphization.
 Such SPD-induced nanostructural features strongly influence the deformation and transport mechanisms and can produce a substantial enhancement in the performance of advanced materials.
-Exploiting this knowledge, we discuss the concept of nanostructural design of metals and alloys for multifunctional properties such as high strength and conductivity, superplasticity, increased radiation and corrosion tolerance.
+Exploiting this knowledge, we discuss the concept of nanostructural design of metals and alloys for multifunctional properties such as high strength and electrical conductivity, superplasticity, increased radiation and corrosion tolerance.
 Special emphasis is placed on advanced metallic biomaterials that promote innovative applications in medicine.